chrisyongchu/remark/README.md

 ## User Experience Focused
 By utilizing elements and principles of HighQ Publisher, Remark is a light-weight framework plugin that enhances components and provides animations for a better user experience.

-## Easy to work with
+## Detailed Documentation
-Detailed documentation as well as specific code examples are provided in [this simple guide](https://yongchuc.gitbook.io/remark/).
+Documentation as well as specific code examples are provided in [this simple and easy-to-follow guide](https://yongchuc.gitbook.io/remark/).

 ## Author
 * [https://twitter.com/chrisyongchu](https://twitter.com/chrisyongchu)